Muley Point

 Photography Tips

-This location is absolutely stunning at sunrise, and it’s challenging to capture the true essence of what you see.
-The Muley Point area stretches 2-3 miles from east to west and offers hundreds of spots along the road and rim to photograph this breathtaking vista.
+This location is absolutely stunning at sunrise, but capturing its essence can be challenging.
+The Muley Point area stretches 2-3 miles from east to west and offers numerous spots along the road and rim to photograph this breathtaking vista.
 Each viewpoint overlooking Monument Valley provides a unique perspective.

-I selected a location that showcased the canyons in the foreground, the red rocks on the right, and the Monument Valley spires in the center.
-To find the best composition, I recommend arriving the afternoon before and exploring the road to discover which angle you prefer.
+I chose a spot that highlighted the canyons in the foreground, the red rocks on the right, and the Monument Valley spires in the center.
+To find the best composition, I recommend arriving the afternoon before and exploring the area to discover which angle you prefer.

-For this shot, I decided to create a five-shot vertical panorama and then crop the image to achieve the composition I envisioned.
-This technique allowed me to capture greater detail in both the foreground canyon and the Monument Valley rock formations, which are nearly 15 miles away.
+For this shot, I decided to create a five-shot vertical panorama and then crop the image to achieve my desired composition.
+This technique allowed me to capture more detail in both the foreground canyon and the Monument Valley rock formations, which are nearly 15 miles away.

 Directions